bartelsjoshuac/Corduroy/README.md

 2. *cd /Corduroy/source/corduroyproject*

 <-continue->
+3. Run *docker compose build* to install everything from requirements.txt.   // This seems to occur automatically with the up command on Windows but not on *nix.

-3. *docker compose up  -d*  // Starts the webserver and database.
+4. *docker compose up  -d*  // Starts the webserver and database.
-4. *docker compose exec corduroyserver bash*   // Starts a shell in the container.
+5. *docker compose exec corduroyserver bash*   // Starts a shell in the container.
 Not you need to "exit" the container shell to return to you local machine if needed later.
-4. *python manage.py createsuperuser*  // Follow the prompts to create a user called root with a password of password.
+6. *python manage.py createsuperuser*  // Follow the prompts to create a user called root with a password of password.
-6. *python manage.py populate_users* // Create groomy (groomy account) and admin(Corduroy admin account) and the groomers and admins groups.
+7. *python manage.py populate_users* // Create groomy (groomy account) and admin(Corduroy admin account) and the groomers and admins groups.
-7. *python manage.py populate_data* // Populates some sample data.
+8. *python manage.py populate_data* // Populates some sample data.
-8. If you wish to have current weather data displayed, you need to manually insert a valie OpenWeatherMap.org API key at the end of the settings.py file.
+9. If you wish to have current weather data displayed, you need to manually insert a valie OpenWeatherMap.org API key at the end of the settings.py file.
 If you contact the author, he might give you one :-)

 NOTES:
 - On OSX, docker sometimes has to be run as sudo (root) or you will get a weird postgres database lock file permissions error.
 But this seems random.